bjorobinson/sparta-openweather-api/README.md

 `git clone git@github.com:bjorobinson/sparta-openweather-api.git`

-Within the root directory, `sparta-openweather-api`, ensure you have the correct dependencies by running `bundle`
+Within the root directory, `sparta-openweather-api`.

 Finally, still in the root directory, run the tests using `rspec`